nunchuk-io/docs/e2ee-multisig.md

 # E2EE for multi-party multisig in Bitcoin
-This document specifies how multi-party multisig in Bitcoin can be facilitated using [Matrix](https://matrix.org/).
+This document describes how multi-party multisig in Bitcoin can be facilitated using [Matrix](https://matrix.org/).

 Matrix is an open standard and communication protocol for real-time communication.
 Matrix supports end-to-end-encryption (E2EE) for one-on-one and group chats, thanks to its [Olm and Megolm protocols](https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide).